There is something downright magical about celebrating Christmas in Europe.

 There’s something so comfortable and satisfying about watching the cold landscape zip by out the window while you’re cozy inside the train.

-And, when you arrive, you’ll most likely be dropped off the heart of your next destination!
+And, when you arrive, you’ll most likely be dropped off in the heart of your next destination!

 Train stations are typically in or near the historic center of major European cities, and as a result, they make changing destinations as simple as possible.